Senate intelligence staffer who dated reporter pleads guilty to lying to FBI about leaks

 "Jim has accepted responsibility for his actions and has chosen to resolve this matter now so that he and his family can move forward with their lives," the attorneys said in the statement.
 "We will have much more to say about the facts and Jim's distinguished record of nearly three decades of dedicated service to the Senate and the intelligence community at his sentencing hearing."

+Wolfe%2c James - Statement of Offense - Oct 2018 by Fox News on Scribd

 Wolfe is set for sentencing on Dec.
-20, and although the charge carries a maximum potential sentence of five years, he realistically faces up to six months in prison according to federal sentencing guidelines.
+20, and although the charge carries a maximum potential sentence of five years and a fine of $250,000, he realistically faces up to six months in prison according to federal sentencing guidelines.

 Earlier this year, the New York Times revealed that federal investigators had seized years' worth of email and phone records relating to one of its reporters, Ali Watkins.
 She previously had a three-year romantic relationship with Wolfe, the Times reported, adding that the records covered a period of time before she joined the paper.
 Watkins worked previously for BuzzFeed, Politico and McClatchy.